Mcphylus12/PeriodicTableViewer/README.md

 PeriodicTableViewer
 ===================

-second year a level project designed to help the
+Second year a level project designed to help the
 teaching of the elements in classrooms.

 Kyle Alexander